Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 Why we love this recipe

-Here's a weird fact: part of the appeal of some of our favorite classic cocktails is that they're not a thing you easily fall in love with on the first sip.
+Here’s a weird fact: part of the appeal of some of my favorite classic cocktails is that they’re not a thing you easily fall in love with on the first sip.
 Love for a dirty martini, for example, or a Last Word, feels earned.
-There's something wonderful about a love like that.
+There’s something wonderful about a love like that.

 A Corpse Reviver No. 2, though, is easy to love.
 It has so many of the same sophisticated elements of those other cocktails — and a dash of absinthe, to boot — and yet it's utterly drinkable from the get-go.